mlsmithjr/transcoder/README.md

        - If the selected profile has a threshold value, compare original and transcoded file size.
           - If threshold met:
              - If -k not given, remove original and replace with newly transcoded .tmp file.
+             - If -k given, keep the original and leave the transcoded .tmp version in place for inspection.
           - If threshold not met, inform user and remove .tmp file leaving original intact.
        - If -k not given, remove original and replace with newly transcoded .tmp file.
-       - If a list file was given, the completed media file will be removed from that list.
+       - If a list file (queue) was used, the completed media file will be removed from that list.
 - Exit script execution

 ### Running without Concurrency